 Remember to tell your doctor or nurse about any symptoms or side effects you are experiencing.

 • Do I (or my carer) need a sick form?

 • Do I need any Centrelink forms completed?

 • Am I entitled to a hospital carpark discount?

-• Am I entitled to any government rebates for transport or accommodation (PTAS)?
+• Am I entitled to any government rebates for transport or accommodation (patient travel assistance)?

-• Do I need a PTAS form to be completed?
+• Do I need a patient travel assistance form to be completed?

 • Do I need forms completed for insurance purposes?